 8. The Time of Their Lives (1946)

-The Time of Their Lives starring Bud Abbott and Lou Costello is one of the best from that film comedy partnership.
+The Time of Their Lives (aka The Ghost Steps Out) starring Bud Abbott and Lou Costello is one of the best from that film comedy partnership.

 Lou Costello is Horatio Prim in 1780, who has a crush on Tom Danbury‘s (Jess Barker) maid Nora (Ann Gillis), but is foiled by the devious butler Cuthbert Greenway (But Abbott).
 General George Washington, Benedict Arnold, and other historical characters are mixed into the plot, which has Marjorie Reynolds as Danbury‘s fiancee Melody.
 Melody and Horatio are mistaken for traitors and shot, and their ghosts are bound to the estate until they can prove their innocence.
 Fast forward 160+ years, and some new folks have moved into the now rebuilt estate.